 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
-For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the dsPIC30F Family Reference Manual (DS70046).
+For more information on the device instruction set and programming, refer to the 'dsPIC30F/33F Programmer's Reference Manual'' (DS70157).

-This section describes the Output Compare module and associated operational modes.
-The features provided by this module are useful in applications requiring operational modes such as:
+This section describes the output compare module and associated operational modes.
+The features provided by this module are useful in applications requiring operational modes, such as: